Getting Started

 For installations where each user should be able to decide on his own

-should be run on X session start, add a line
+if unburden-home-dir should be run on X session start, add a line

 saying